pgadmin-org/pgadmin4/docs/en_US/editgrid.rst

 and if applicable, the number of characters allowed.
 A column that is part of the primary key will additionally be marked with [PK].

+.. _modifying-data-grid:

 To modify the displayed data:

 * To change a numeric value within the grid, double-click the value to select the field.
 Modify the content in the square in which it is displayed.
 * To change a non-numeric value within the grid, double-click the content to access the edit bubble.
-After modifying the contentof the edit bubble, click the *Save* button to display your changes in the data grid, or *Cancel* to exit the edit bubble without saving.
+After modifying the contentof the edit bubble, click the *Ok* button to display your changes in the data grid, or *Cancel* to exit the edit bubble without saving.

 To enter a newline character, click Ctrl-Enter or Shift-Enter.
 Newline